 Ontario is the most populous province in Canada.
 In the course of its history, many towns and cities were built in regions rich with minerals and wood but were then abandoned.
 Price drops, job opportunities, or simply the urban lifestyle led Canadians away from mining colonies, lumber mills, and agricultural regions into the two biggest cities, Toronto and Ottawa.
 This left us a large amount of abandoned places and ghost towns scattered all over the province.

 Abandoned places have always had a strange spirit that attracts explorers.
 Instead of seeking the usual entertainment, many people take their cameras and search for old buildings and lost mines.
 I was lucky to find a web page covering their activity.
 Ontario Abandoned Places works on a volunteer basis and has provided us with interesting locations since 1998.
-It shares almost 15 years of constant documentation of abandoned locations.
-It includes 209 cities and provinces with 1,108 entries and 64,722 photos.
+It shares documentation of over 8,000 Canadian abandoned locations for urban explorers.

 Greater Sudbury: The Capital of Ghost Towns in Ontario